 The Child Support Program is here to help

-The payment agreement is signed by the parent who owes support and by the Program's representative.
+An agreement does not change the terms of a support order.
+Current support that is owed must be paid on time as ordered.
 The payments are agreed to after considering the parent's ability to pay.
 Sometimes, a lump sum payment is part of the agreement.
-After that, the agreed upon payments must be made on time or the Program may take enforcement action.
+The payment agreement is signed by the parent who owes support and by the Program's representative.
+After that, the agreed upon payments must be received and processed according to the agreement or the Program may take enforcement action.